liflab/beepbeep-3-book/markdown/dictionary/README.md

 ![Exists](images/fol/Exists.png)

-There also exists a variant that uses an auxiliary function to compute the set of values to quantify over.
+There is also a variant that uses an auxiliary function to compute the set of values to quantify over.
 It is represented as:

 ![ExistsFunction](images/fol/ExistsFunction.png)